cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api-v3/dataset.rst

    :stub-columns: 1

    * - HTTP Request
-     - ``PUT <base-url>/data/datasets/mydataset/properties``
+     - ``PUT <base-url>/namespaces/default/data/datasets/mydataset/properties``
    * - Body
      - ``{"typeName":"co.cask.cdap.api.dataset.table.Table",`` ``"properties":{"ttl":"7200"}}``
    * - Description
-     - For the "mydataset" of type "Table", update the Dataset and its time-to-live property to 2 hours
+     - For the "mydataset" of type "Table" of the namespace *default*, update the Dataset and its time-to-live property to 2 hours

 Deleting a Dataset